wlellington/LiquidRedox/README.md

 1. Fully split configurations with identical firmware on each half (to make source management easy)
 2. Two rotary encoders (one per side) that both function even when one only one side is connected to the host computer
-3. Status lights that are tied to things like layer, host side lock information, and dynamic macro binding
+3. Status RGB lights that are tied to things like layer, host side lock information, and dynamic macro binding
 4. **A modified KMK Split module that allows multiple modules/extensions to share the UART connection for message passing**
 5. Dynamic Macros that can be recorded and bound to a specific macro key for easy of use